rafaelpcarneiro/archLinuxInstallation/README.md

-# Steps to install Arch Linux on my old (but  gold) Thinkpad T400
+# Steps to install Arch Linux on my Thinkpad T400

 # 1. Partitioning the disk, setting a file system and instaling its core